-- European Commission.
-She is also a trustee of the Wimbledon Guild charity. - Rodney Norman (from 1 July 2019) Audit Committee member - Rodney Norman was Finance Director of NS&I until 2018.
+Audit Committee member - Rodney Norman was Finance Director of NS&I until 2018.
 Prior to that he was the Treasury Accountant at HM Treasury.
 This was preceded by a career in the City where he qualified as a Chartered Accountant with PWC and was Finance Director of the Banking Division of Close Brothers.
-He is currently a nonexecutive director of the Pension Protection Fund, a non-executive member of the Audit and Risk Committee of the Office of Rail and Road and is a senior advisor to the Bank of England.
+He is currently a non-executive director of the Pension Protection Fund, a non-executive member of the Audit and Risk Committees of the Army and the Office of Rail and Road and a senior advisor to the Bank of England.

-Audit Committee meetings are typically attended by the Accounting Officer, either or both of the Co-Heads of Policy & Markets, the Chief Operating Officer, the Head of Internal Audit, the Head of Finance, and the National Audit Office.
+Audit Committee meetings are typically attended by the Accounting Officer, either or both of the Co-Heads of Policy & Markets, the Chief Operating Officer, the Head of Internal Audit, the Head of Finance, the Head of Risk, and the National Audit Office.